ruralant/worldwidewest-point-and-click-shooting-game/README.md

 ### Monday

-On Monday I started the day solvign all the major issues that I faced during the weekend and I managed to fix all the bugs (and the new one created by my fix) just after noon.
+On Monday I started the day solving all the major issues that I faced during the weekend and I managed to fix all the bugs (and the new one created by my fix) just after noon.

 I spent the rest of the afternoon styling and adding animations and sounds.